10/20/2021

 Conference Facilitator

-From Bank of America, we have Andrew D'Otora.
+From Bank of America, we have Andrew DeDora.
 Please go ahead.

 speaker

-Hi, good morning, everyone.
-So Scott or maybe Andrew, you know, I think the consensus out there to this point is that, you know, the international recovery is expected to take a bit longer than the domestic recovery.
-So just curious if you'd maybe elaborate on your plans to grow, to get international capacity back above pre-pandemic levels before domestic.
-And then also just curious on how you think about your Pacific growth as it relates to that 10% international growth next year.
+Hi.
+Good morning, everyone.
+Scott or maybe Andrew, I think the consensus out there to this point is that The international recovery is expected to take a bit longer than the domestic recovery.
+So just curious if you'd maybe elaborate on your plans to get international capacity back above pre-pandemic levels before domestic.
+And then also just curious on how you think about your specific growth as it relates to that 10% international growth next year.

 speaker

 Sure, I'll take that.
 Definitely the growth rate and the recovery will be different by the different regions of the world.
-And the Pacific is going to be the slowest and we've said that a number of times.
-However, when you go through all of our data, what I would tell you is that we really need to start to break down our entities and do a little bit more detail, particularly going across the Atlantic.
-You know, we expect, and again, I said already today, that our bookings across the Atlantic are now approaching in past 2019 levels.
+And the Pacific is going to be the slowest, and we've said that a number of times.
+When you go through all of our data, what I would tell you is that you really need to start to break down our entities into a little bit more detail, particularly going across the Atlantic.
+We expect, and again I said already today, that our bookings across the Atlantic are now approaching and past 2019 levels.
 We expect a very strong bounce back next year, in particular starting in the spring and summer.
 And then the second point I'll point out is that a lot of our Atlantic capacity is not going to the traditional core European markets.
 We've gone aggressively into the Middle East and Africa as well.
-And for example, we have a new flight to Oman.
-We're flying to Cape Town and Johannesburg, Lagos, and Ghana.
-So our numbers, while up here and elevated across the Atlantic, are going into new revenue pools that we feel very good about.
-We feel very good about the pricing in those revenue pools.
-And we feel really good about the bounce back in those revenue pools.
-And we're seeing that data already today.
+And, for example, we have a new flight to Oman.
+We're flying to Cape Town and Johannesburg, Lagos and Ghana.
+So our numbers, while appearing elevated across the Atlantic, are going into new revenue pools that we feel very good about.
+We feel very good about the pricing in those revenue pools, and we feel really good about the bounce back in those revenue pools, and we're seeing that data already today.
 So we're accounting for a slow, positive recovery.
-We're accounting for a strong Atlantic, but that strong Atlantic really is across multiple different entities within the Atlantic today, which allows that kind of bounce back that we're anticipating.
+We're accounting for a strong Atlantic, but that strong Atlantic really is across multiple different entities within the Atlantic today. which allows that kind of bounce back that we're anticipating.
 And again, the numbers over the last few weeks have just been, or really in the last week, have been incredible going across the Atlantic.
 So we remain really bullish.
-We think we have the right plan and we think we've pointed the aircraft to where we can make the most money next year.
+We think we have the right plan, and we think we've pointed the aircraft to where we can make the most money next year.

 speaker